All Episodes

 I am from The Blaze.

-I'm the host of the Buck Sexton show, formerly of the NYPD, which we've been talking about a bit here.
+I'm the host of the Buck Sexton Show, formerly of the NYPD, which we've been talking about a bit here.

-Also, uh formerly of the Central Intelligence Agency.
+Also, formerly of the Central Intelligence Agency.

-Spent some time in the counterterrorism center.
+Spent some time at the Counterterrorism Center.

-And I'm actually about to to cross the streams, for those of you who are Ghostbusters fans, cross the streams.
+And I'm actually about to cross the streams, for those of you who are Ghostbusters fans, cross the streams.

 Wait, wait, no, crossing the streets from Ghostbusters when they have the packs with the electronic guns and they.